Fritz Wunderlich: Recordings

-Wunderlich's crystal-clear voice, exquisitely precise diction, and intelligent but passionate interpretation also led him to impressive renditions of the lieder cycles of Schubert and Schumann with pianist Hubert Giesen, who was also his artistic mentor.
-His famous recording of Schumann's Dichterliebe remains a gold standard of this genre.
+Wunderlich continued to record renditions of the lieder cycles of Schubert and Schumann with pianist Hubert Giesen, who was also his artistic mentor, including Schumann's Dichterliebe.
 Many tenors since have emulated Wunderlich's interpretation of this cycle.

-Another notable recording he left is J. S. Bach's Christmas Oratorio, with fellow singers Gundula Janowitz, Christa Ludwig, and Franz Crass, conducted by Karl Richter.
-Also he is the tenor on Herbert von Karajan's recording of Beethoven's Missa Solemnis, with Gundula Janowitz, Christa Ludwig, and Walter Berry.
+Another notable recording he left is J. S. Bach's Christmas Oratorio, alongside Gundula Janowitz, Christa Ludwig, and Franz Crass, conducted by Karl Richter.
+He is also the tenor on Herbert von Karajan's recording of Beethoven's Missa solemnis, with Janowitz, Ludwig, and Walter Berry.
 He recorded an album of pre-Bach sacred songs, featuring music of Schütz, Telemann, Buxtehude, and other less well-known composers.
-With Christa Ludwig he recorded Gustav Mahler's Das Lied von der Erde with the Philharmonia Orchestra under Otto Klemperer.
+With Christa Ludwig he recorded Mahler's Das Lied von der Erde with the Philharmonia Orchestra conducted by Otto Klemperer.

-At the time of his death, he had been recording Haydn's The Creation, with the Berlin Philharmonic and the Wiener Singverein under Herbert von Karajan with other soloists Christa Ludwig, Gundula Janowitz, Walter Berry and Fischer-Dieskau.
+At the time of his death, he had been recording Haydn's Die Schöpfung, with the Berlin Philharmonic and the Wiener Singverein conducted by Karajan with other soloists Janowitz, Ludwig, Berry and Fischer-Dieskau.
 Wunderlich had completed recording his arias, but Werner Krenn was hired to record the recitatives.
 Several recorded live performances of Wunderlich singing the whole part, under Karajan, survive.
 Numerous anthology albums of him singing arias from opera and operetta are available.

-Available videos include a full-length performance (in German) as Count Almaviva in The Barber of Seville (with Hermann Prey, Erika Köth and Hans Hotter), and a recital of operatic arias.
+Videos include a full-length performance (in German) as Count Almaviva in Rossini's The Barber of Seville (with Hermann Prey, Erika Köth and Hans Hotter), and a recital of operatic arias.

 Death

 Wunderlich's gravesite in Munich.
 2017.

-Wunderlich sang at the 1966 Salzburg Festival and his final recital took place on September 4, 1966, at Usher Hall in Edinburgh.
-But two weeks later his career was cut short by an accident while he was on a hunting holiday.
+Following his appearance at the 1966 Salzburg Festival, Wunderlich gave his final recital with Giesen on 4 September at Usher Hall in Edinburgh.
+Less than two weeks later, on 17 September 1966, Wunderlich died at the University Clinic of Heidelberg following an accident during a hunting holiday.
 He fell from a stairway in a country house owned by bass Gottlob Frick in Oberderdingen near Maulbronn after tripping on a loose shoelace, fracturing his skull.
-He died at the University Clinic of Heidelberg just nine days short of his 36th birthday and a few weeks before his scheduled debut (8 October 1966) at the Metropolitan Opera in New York City as Don Ottavio in Mozart's Don Giovanni.
+He died just nine days short of his 36th birthday and a few weeks before his scheduled debut (8 October 1966) at the Metropolitan Opera in New York City as Don Ottavio in Mozart's Don Giovanni.

 Wunderlich is buried in Munich's Waldfriedhof cemetery.